 We will admit children under 2 years of age free of charge, provided the Card Member traveling with those children is able to produce a “lap infant” boarding pass or proof of age.
-Acceptable proof of age will be a passport, birth certificate, infant boarding pass (available from certain airlines) or an immunization record
+Acceptable proof of age will be a passport, birth certificate, infant boarding pass (available from certain airlines) or an immunization record.

 Based on my experience when checking in, the front desk staff have always asked for my boarding pass, ID and my Platinum card.
 That means you need to bring the card with you, even if you don’t intend to use it for anything else on your trip.
-Note: AMEX used to offer any cardholder access the clubs just by paying the $50 fee but that’s no longer an option.

-While there are currently only eight Centurion Lounges, the Priority Pass lounge network boasts over 1,200 locations worldwide.
+While there are currently only eleven Centurion Lounges, the Priority Pass lounge network boasts over 1,200 locations worldwide.
 Priority Pass is a program separate from AMEX and you have to sign up for a membership once you have your Platinum Card.
 To get a better idea about the Priority Pass program, you can check out our full article about it HERE.